rahul26goyal/jupyter-echo-kernel/README.md

 ```
 - start jupyter notebook : `jupyter notebook --debug`
 - create a notebook by selecting "MyEchoKernel" or open the notebook present in the `example/` folder.

+Thank you reading this!
+If you have any feedback or suggestion, feel free to raise an issue.